 Conclusions

 Similar to other jurisdictions, the NTG for the downstream programs – both EO and Small Business – remained high, showing a modest decline from previous studies.
-For Upstream, there is a split in NTG ratios between the more common technologies (screw-based, linear, fixtures, and exterior) and the other measures including high/low bay and lighting with controls.
+For Midstream, there is a split in NTG ratios between the more common technologies (screw-based, linear, fixtures, and exterior) and the other measures including high/low bay and lighting with controls.
 These measure groups represent a greater opportunity to continue to transform the lighting market and generate program savings.
 Based on research and trends in other areas, there will be a continued decline in NTG across all program/measure breakouts.

 Investigations into submarket differences indicated that the NTG ratios were higher in distressed municipalities compared to non-distressed municipalities, and across all programs, the NTG ratios were higher for lighting installed with controls compared to standard lighting.
-The NTG ratio for disadvantaged communities participating in the Upstream program was significantly higher than the NTG for non-disadvantaged communities, indicating this program is an important pathway for the adoption of LEDs in these communities.
+The NTG ratio for disadvantaged communities participating in the Midstream program was significantly higher than the NTG for non-disadvantaged communities, indicating this program is an important pathway for the adoption of LEDs in these communities.
 Overall, these results indicate the program interventions have more influence in these submarkets and are still needed to continue to transform the market towards advanced lighting systems and toward LEDs in distressed areas.

 While spillover is nearly non-existent for customers, free-ridership continues to increase as more customers have gained familiarity and comfort with LED technologies and equipment costs have declined, leading to the overall downward NTG trend.
 The program’s moderate impact on the timing and quantity of participants’ LED purchases continues to be primary driver of free-ridership.
 44% of customers said they would have purchased their LEDs at the same time or earlier without the program, and 45% of customers said they would have purchased the same amount without the program.
 While some customers indicated they would have purchased non-LED equipment in the absence of the program the majority of the customers preferred to not answer the question.